Regional Wastewater Facts

 Wastewater treatment results in clean water (effluent), discharged into one of three rivers (Mississippi, St. Croix and Minnesota).
 In the case of the East Bethel Water Reclamation Facility, effluent is discharged into the ground for groundwater recharge.

 Wastewater treatment also results in solid byproducts.
-MCES incinerates most of its solid byproducts and, in the process, produces energy.
+The Council incinerates most of its solid byproducts and, in the process, produces energy.
 The remainder are recycled and processed for a variety of uses.

-MCES strives to keep wastewater service fees competitive and affordable.
-A 2014 survey by the National Association of Clean Water Agencies (NACWA) confirms that wastewater rates to retail customers in the Twin Cities metro region are about 40% lower than the national average among similar-sized systems.
+We strive to keep wastewater service fees competitive and affordable.
+A 2017 survey by the National Association of Clean Water Agencies (NACWA) confirms that wastewater rates to retail customers in the Twin Cities metro region are about 41% lower than the national average among similar-sized systems.

 Plants have excellent environmental record

-MCES wastewater treatment plants continue to perform at a high level, achieving near-perfect compliance with federal and state clean water discharge limits.
-The Hastings and St. Croix Valley plants are two of the top 10 plants in the country for consecutive years (25 and 24 years, respectively) of full compliance with clean water discharge permits.
+Regional wastewater treatment plants continue to perform at a high level, achieving near-perfect compliance with federal and state clean water discharge limits.
+The Hastings and St. Croix Valley plants are two of the top 10 plants in the country for consecutive years (28 and 27 years, respectively) of full compliance with clean water discharge permits.

 Metro Plant in Saint Paul is one of nation's largest

 Opened in 1938, the Metro Plant in Saint Paul was the first wastewater treatment plant located in a major city on the Mississippi River.
-Today’s upgraded plant is among the largest in the U.S.
+Today’s upgraded plant is among the largest in the U.S., with a capacity to treat 251 million gallons per day (mgd).

-The Metro Plant processes approximately 70% of the total wastewater collected and treated by the MCES system.
-The 67 communities and more than 550 permitted industries served by the Metro Plant produce average wastewater flows of 175 mgd.
+The Metro Plant processes approximately 70% of the total wastewater collected and treated by the Council.
+The 67 communities and more than 550 permitted industries served by the Metro Plant produce average wastewater flows of 173 mgd.

 The Metro Plant has made significant environmental strides, reducing phosphorus discharges to the river by 90% between 2000 and 2011.
 The plant also cut airborne emissions, like particulates and mercury, by 90%.